abuck351/solitaire/README.md

 ### How to Play
 Press the *r* key to generate a new deck.

-Click on the card to see the name of the card.
+Click on a card to see the name of the card.

 ### Testing
 To test the code, run the `solitaire_tests.py` file.